How to Manage the High Cost of Memory Care

 How to Prepare Yourself for the Rising Cost of Memory Care

 Alzheimer’s disease and other forms of dementia continue to have a monumental impact on society.
-Today, 5.8 million Americans are living with Alzheimer’s, and this number is projected to climb to nearly 14 million by the year 2050, according to the Alzheimer’s Association.
-Not only that but, 6.5 million of these people will be at the most severe stage of disease meaning their treatment needs and costs will be highest.
+Today, 6.7 million Americans are living with Alzheimer’s, and this number is projected to climb to nearly 14 million by the year 2050, according to the Alzheimer’s Association.
+Not only that, but 6.5 million of these people will be at the most severe stage of disease, meaning their treatment needs and costs will be highest.

 The increasing prevalence of Alzheimer’s disease has led to the emergence of a new kind of long-term care: memory care.
-Here’s a closer look at this distinct type of senior living community, along with how planning ahead can help you pay for memory care should you or someone you love need it in the future.
+Here’s a closer look at this distinct type of senior living community and how planning ahead can help you pay for memory care should you or someone you love need it in the future.

 What is Memory Care?

 If you’ve provided care for someone with Alzheimer’s or dementia, you already know that the needs and challenges associated with the task are manifold.
-Memory care encompasses all of these unique concerns into one safe, secure, and supportive environment.
+Memory care communities strive to meet the unique concerns in one supportive environment.

 The Cost of Memory Care

-Alzheimer’s affects individuals, their families, the healthcare industry, and society at large in many ways, including economic.
-In 2019, Alzheimer’s disease and other dementias will cost society approximately $290 billion.
-Experts predict that this figure will rise to a staggering $1.1 trillion by 2050.
+Alzheimer’s affects individuals, their families, the healthcare industry, and society at large in many ways, including the economy.
+In 2024, Alzheimer’s disease and other dementias will cost society approximately $360 billion.
+Experts predict this figure will rise to a staggering $1.2 trillion by 2050.
 Given the intense nature of caring for someone with dementia, it’s not surprising that the cost of memory care can initially seem overwhelming.
 However, there are some things you can do to prepare for the expense of memory care.

 Planning for Memory Care

-The most important thing is to start planning ahead as far in advance as possible.
+The most important thing is to start planning as far as possible.
 Unfortunately, many people wait until they’re diagnosed before they start preparing for what life will look like with Alzheimer’s disease.
 Because Alzheimer’s is a disease of the mind, it can compromise a person’s ability to make sound decisions.
-Acknowledging the possible need for memory care prior to a diagnosis can help you ensure that your wants and needs are met if a time comes when you’re unable to make decisions for yourself.
+Acknowledging the possible need for memory care before a diagnosis can help you ensure that your wants and needs are met if a time comes when you’re unable to make decisions for yourself.

 Memory Care Resources

-If you’re not sure whether you can afford memory care, a financial advisor, such as a financial planner or estate planning attorney, can offer invaluable counsel aimed at helping you analyze your financial resources, identify tax deductions, and devise an investment portfolio which addresses long-term care needs.
+If you’re not sure whether you can afford memory care, a financial advisor, such as a financial planner or estate planning attorney, can offer invaluable counsel.
+They can help you analyze your financial resources, identify tax deductions, and devise an investment portfolio that addresses long-term care needs.

-Lastly, it's important to recognize that the memory care costs aren’t just about where to live, but also about how to live: In addition to being built specifically to serve people with dementia and the behavioral issues associated with it, the right memory care community can offer an enhanced quality of life to residents—not to mention better peace of mind for their family members.
-Researching what services and amenities are offered, reading the reviews, confirming whether a particular community takes Medicare and/or your insurance, and visiting in person can all help you identify the memory care center where your investment will go the furthest.
+Lastly, it's important to recognize that the memory care costs aren’t just about where to live but also about how to live: In addition to being built specifically to serve people with dementia and the behavioral issues associated with it, the right memory care community can offer enhanced quality of life to residents—not to mention better peace of mind for their family members.
+Researching what services and amenities are offered, reading the reviews, confirming whether a particular community takes Medicare and/or your insurance for skilled nursing, and visiting in person can all help you identify the memory care center where your investment will go the furthest.

 New Call-to-action